liamconnor/frb_baryon_connor2024/README.md

 ```bash
 poetry shell
 ```

+You should now be able to run the code.

 ## src/frbdm_mcmc_jit.py
 This program has code for JAX-compiled MCMC fitting code using emcee.
 It's still terribly slow due to computing a 2D integral for each new parameter, so if anybody wants to submit a PR to speed things up please do!
 That said, I never got it running on GPU, so maybe it just requires accelerated hardware.